wp-plugins/bepro-listings/readme.txt

 == Installation ==

-* Download the plugin files to your plugin directory and activate.
+* Download and install the plugin via the wordpress admin.
+Go to the "plugins->Add New" menu, search for BePro Listings, and click install

-* Install and Activate the plugin
+* Immediately after installation, you will be asked if you want to activate.
+Click activate

-* Consider altering the options located under the newly created admin menu for BePro Listings
+* Consider altering the options located under the newly created admin menu for BePro Listings.
+Go to the "BePro Listings->options" menu

 * It is strongly recommended that beginners keep the "Ajax on" option selected.
+Look under the "Search/listings" tab.
 This simplifies the use of widgets and shortcodes, since you won't have to worry about url forwarding.

 * Use shortcodes and/or widgets for user interaction.
-Try the easiest one [bl_all_in_one]
+Create a wordpress page, name it "listings" and place this shortcode in the content area [bl_all_in_one]

-* Install any needed add-ons
+* Install any needed add-ons.
+Visit our website to view addon options which expand functionality

 * Consider creating a template file for the Listing Detail Pages.
+This requires php knowledge and documentation is available on our website

 == Frequently Asked Questions ==